13th arrondissement of Paris: Demographics

 The 13th arrondissement is still growing in population, mainly because of an influx of Asian immigrants.
 During the late 1970s and early 1980s, the first wave of Vietnamese refugees from the Vietnam War settled in the arrondissement, largely concentrated near Masséna Boulevard.
 Later waves of refugees and Asian immigrants transitioned from being exclusively ethnic Vietnamese to include ethnic Chinese from Vietnam, Laotians and Cambodians.
 These migrants largely settled in the southern area of the arrondissement, creating an Asian quarter and establishing a commercial district and community institutions.
 Teochew, Cantonese, Vietnamese, Lao and Khmer are spoken by many residents in the community.

 At the last census in 1999, the population was 171,533.
 The 13th arrondissement is also rapidly growing in business activity, thanks to the new business district of Paris Rive Gauche.
-In 1999, the arrondissement contained 89,316 jobs, and it is believed to contain more today.
+In 1999, the arrondissement contained 89,316 jobs, a number that has since grown.